Page 16 – Women in Islam

 In many Western societies, women had no legal right to own property, inherit wealth, earn a living, or even vote.
 It was not until the 19th and early 20th centuries that women finally gained these rights, such as the right to vote, the right to work and earn a wage, through movements like women’s suffrage and feminist activism.

 In contrast, Prophet Muhammad (pbuh) granted women these rights 15 centuries earlier, rights that are now being taken away again by the so-called developed nations of Europe.
-Muslim women born and raised their entire lives in countries like France, Germany, Belgium, Holland, Austria, and other European nations, are not allowed to work or hold government positions, such as being teachers, working in the public sector, becoming police officers, working in the judiciary sectors (judges, prosecutors), or participating in the political or parliamentary system unless they renounce their faith and remove their hijab (a piece of cloth worn on their head).
-What these governments still fail to understand (or simply choose to ignore) is that once a Muslim woman chooses to put on the hijab, it is a lifelong commitment (similar to a tattoo); it’s not a baseball hat that can be put on and taken off at will.
-It is a commitment to God!
-Removing it is nearly impossible.
+Muslim women born and raised their entire lives in countries like France, Germany, Belgium, Holland, Austria, and other European nations, are not allowed to work or hold government positions, such as being teachers, working in the public sector, becoming police officers, working in the judiciary sectors (judges, prosecutors), or participating in the political or parliamentary system unless they renounce their faith and remove their hijab (a piece of cloth worn to cover their hair).
+What these governments still fail to understand (or simply choose to ignore) is that when a Muslim woman chooses to wear the hijab, it is a lifelong commitment, similar to getting a tattoo.
+It’s not like a baseball cap that can be put on and taken off at will.
+The hijab is a commitment to God, and removing it is not just not possible.
+Their perfect excuse is that they claim they choose to ban all religious symbols, even though, in reality, they know very well that no other religion besides Islam and Sikhism requires the wearing of a specific symbol.
+Women must cover their hair in Islam, and Sikhism requires men to cover their hair.

 I would understand and totally agree if it were the niqab (face covering) that was not allowed, which would make sense for so many reasons.
-But a cloth covering their heads?
+But a cloth covering a woman’s hair?
+Is that really something to be concerned about?

 Many highly educated Muslim women living in these countries have no choice but to rely mainly on their husband’s income.
 Unfortunately, if they get divorced or if their spouse passes away, they often have no option but to ask for welfare assistance, even though they could easily contribute to society.